AthenaCodeFu/nodejs-demo/Part 2/README.md

 ## TL;DR
-It's a PhantomJS/NodeJS webservice for converting PDFs, which can be scaled independently of other infrastructure components, caches static content in memory in persistent headless browser processes, and parallelizes its own conversion pipelines.
-Go to the "Installation" or "Usage" sections to get started.
+This is a writeup and presentation about using NodeJS for writing webservices.
+A practical example is included: it's a PhantomJS/NodeJS webservice for converting PDFs, which can be scaled independently of other infrastructure components, caches static content in memory in persistent headless browser processes, and parallelizes its own conversion pipelines.
+See `PDF Printer/README.md` to get started.

 ## History/Architecture Summary